argo-marketplace/mta-data-liberation/README.md

 Yet, the data behind the allocation of this money is locked away in PDF document rendering it useless to more advanced analysis and interogation by the public at large.

 ## What
-An excel file containing the allocations of ~$49 Billion of capital spending has been created for more advanced analysis and interogation by the public at large.
+[A csv file](https://github.com/argo-marketplace/mta-data-liberation/blob/master/MTA%20capital%20plan%20%282020-2024%29%20-%20MASTER.csv) containing the allocations of ~$49 Billion of capital spending has been created for more advanced analysis and interogation by the public at large.

 ## How
-A professional license of Adobe Acrobat was used to convert the original PDF document into an Excel spreadsheet, which was then cleaned manually by Varun Adibhatla.
+A paid license of Adobe Acrobat was used to convert the tables containing project / program listings from the [original PDF document](https://new.mta.info/document/10511) into an Excel spreadsheet, which was then cleaned manually by Varun Adibhatla.

 ## Please
 Cite this repo if you use it any academic / official work/